nehaalkhandwalla/GUIWeatherApp/README.md

 # GUI Weather app
-nehaal is a duty yute
+nehaal is not a duty yute